Last Updated on September 11, 2020

-Don’t forget some cozy slipper!
-Feeling the cold floor under your feet will send you running to turn up the heat!
+Don’t forget some warm slippers!
+Feeling the cold floor under your feet will send you running to turn up the heat.

 Seriously, try it and dial your thermostat back.
 You’ll be shocked what a difference warm clothes make.
 You’ll find everyone’s comfortable with the house several degrees cooler.

 Every 3 degrees you turn down the thermostat should save you 10% on your heating bill.
 If your bill is $300 per month, that could be $100 or more in your pocket every season!

 Experts estimate that 20% of home heat loss is through our electrical outlets.
 For a few bucks you can grab some foam sealers that fit behind your outlet and switch plates, as well as some of those outlet covers meant to protect toddlers from sticking their fingers in the sockets.

 We had a home energy audit with a blower-door test, and we could feel the air coming in from the uncovered outlets.
 Covering them may save you hundreds every year.
 Keep them on in summer, and you’ll save on cooling, too.

 Energy Saving Tips: Use Thermal Curtains and Close Them at Night

 Here in Minnesota, -20 overnight temps are not uncommon.
 We have thermal curtains that we pull closed at night to keep our heat in.
 You can use them alone or under more decorative panels if you prefer.
 Bonus: Some can double as light-blocking curtains in kids’ room.
 Open them when the sun is out to take advantage of solar heat gain.